 Field Description ANI Translation If ANI authentication is turned on, the voice Rule application will attempt to authenticate the customer's phone number (so he does not have to enter a PIN).
 Unfortunately, caller identification (ANI or CLI number) is usually delivered in the "local" format, without the country code, etc., e.g. "021234567."
 In this case, you need to translate the number into a unified format so it will match the ID of the billing account.
 The recommended format is a non-numeric prefix followed by an E164 number.
 For example, assuming that the country code is 44, we can apply ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
 This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers provisioned for on IP phones.
-Use Account If this option is enabled, an IVR application Information securely identifies a user if his account was Provided by originally authenticated by the PortaSIP® PortaSIP Switching Server instead of attempting to authenticate the customer's phone number (ANI). addictideate the customer's phone number (7171).
+Use Account Information Provided by PortaSIP If this option is enabled, an IVR application securely identifies a user if his account was originally authenticated by PortaSIP® instead of attempting to authenticate the customer's phone number (ANI).
 Only enable this for access numbers dialed from SIP phones connected to PortaSwitch® (calls within your VoIP network).
-This option is useful in cases when normal ANI authentication by the IVR application can either be very difficult or unsafe (as the calling account may be mismatched): The end user makes a call from his / her IP phone with a CLI that is either hidden or different from the authenticated account ID. • The account ID is an internal ANI number (e.g. 000999123) or even a non- E164 identifier like an email address that can't be used as a normal CLI for Languages outgoing calls.
-This action allows the year to select the Languages This option allows the user to select the language(s) to be used for voice prompts. minguage(s) to be used for voice prompts.
+This option is useful in cases when normal ANI authentication by the IVR application can either be very difficult or unsafe (as the calling account may be mismatched): • The end user makes a call from his / her IP phone with a CLI that is either hidden or different from the authenticated account ID. • The account ID is an internal ANI number (e.g. 000999123) or even a non- E164 identifier like an email address that can't be used as a normal CLI for outgoing calls.
+Languages This option allows the user to select the language(s) to be used for voice prompts.
 Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.